MicrosoftDocs/entra-docs/docs/identity/saas-apps/oracle-hcm-provisioning-tutorial.md

 If required after getting the ATOM feed for joiner scenarios, query the [Workers](https://docs.oracle.com/en/cloud/saas/human-resources/24a/farws/op-workers-workersuniqid-get.html) or [Employees](https://docs.oracle.com/en/cloud/saas/human-resources/24a/farws/api-employees.html) endpoints to retrieve additional worker attributes.

-To trigger Microsoft Entra Lifecycle Workflows for new hires, ensure to include the custom SCIM attribute for the employee’s hire date: `urn:ietf:params:scim:schemas:extension:COMPANYNAME:1.0:User:HireDate`.
+To trigger Microsoft Entra Lifecycle Workflows for new hires, be sure to include the custom SCIM attribute for the employee’s hire date: `urn:ietf:params:scim:schemas:extension:COMPANYNAME:1.0:User:HireDate`.

 Use the Oracle HCM field *EffectiveStartDate* to set the value for the hire date.